wasupu/drag-racer/README.md

 ## Targets

-* Test if leJOS can be compiled and packaged using maven
+* Test if leJOS can be compiled and packaged using maven.
-* Test how to unit test leJOS
+* Test how to unit test leJOS.
-* Learn the basic leJOS api
+* Learn the basic leJOS api.
+* Learn how to upload and execute the generated jar in a ev3 brick.

 ##Build